World-Class Venue, Outdated Website

 Building the Design System & Branding

-Scalable type with 1.5+ line height for readability
+Scalable type and comfortable line height

-Scalable type with 1.5+ line height for readability
+Scalable type and comfortable line height

-Color combinations tested for sufficent contrast
+Tested color combinations for contrast reliability

-Color combinations tested for sufficent contrast
+Tested color combinations for contrast reliability

 Design system showing component library including navigation, buttons, headers, event cards, footer, and dropdown menus in green and cream